 We continue to work closely with the Shiawassee County Health Department, closely following updates and guidance from the Center for Disease Control (CDC), World Health Organization (WHO), and state organizations including the Michigan Department for Health and Human Services.
 As your healthcare provider we remain committed to providing you the highest quality care as we continue the process of implementing additional measures of prevention and containment of COVID-19.
 We ask that you continue to follow our website and social media channels to stay up-to-date on any new developments.

 To protect the health of our communities and as a safety precaution to prevent the risk of spreading COVID-19, we continue with visitor restrictions.
 Click here to read our full visitation policy which includes how to enter the hospital, care giver/support person health screenings, wearing of face coverings, and more.
 Our commitment to health and safety remains our highest priority.
 We’ll continue to monitor the risk of COVID-19 and will adjust restrictions as necessary.
 Thank you for your help in keeping our patients and employees safe.

 - In order to serve you efficiently, please call (989) 729-6422 to register and schedule a testing appointment.

-- Most appointments are available on the same day with average testing results in 24-48 hours.
+- Average testing results in 24-48 hours.
 Please click here for a link to the State of Michigan’s testing turnaround time website.

 - COVID-19 test results are available via Memorial Healthcare’s online patient portal or through your ordering provider’s office.
 If you will be using the portal for test results, please click here to register.